synfonaut/Open-Directory/README.md

 * easily change default tip amounts when forking
 * stats show history of each action in graph
 * show which content is trending really hard with a badge
+* Upcoming links: trending links that are less than 24 hours old. helps them go viral

 ## Minor Bugs